mbeardwell/osint-i3-case-study/README.md

 comparing them to buildings on Google Street View.
 With the drone’s flight trajectory mapped, I could identify the location where is flies past the same portion of pavement in Video C.

+### Video A Again

+#### Pet Shop ∼<!-- -->10:40

+Given the footage was filmed in a pet shop, I searched for pet shops near the rental property address I found earlier in Google Maps.
+Enumerating them all, I found one with user-submitted photos of the inside that matched the features in the video.

 ## Narrowing Residence Cluster from Prior Observations